 After using the lavender flowers with the strawberry risotto, I was totally stimulated in using them again for another dish.
 I wanted something sweet this time.
 My eyes landed on my kids' remaining pears in the kitchen fruit bowl.
 They are their fruit of the moment & the only kind they recognize apart from the occasional strawberries that we buy.
-Conscience-smitten but continuing on because of curiousity, I checked around the internet if my idea was plausible.
-There are some recipes already floating around and I found one that caught my interest in La Buena Vida.
-The pears are poached in prosecco instead of the usual water.
+Conscience-smitten but continuing on because of curiosity, I checked around the internet if my idea was plausible.
 Gathering my ingredients, I happened upon a bottle of Creme de Cassis, a remnant of my last forage of something special while in France.
 It is a dark red liqueur made from blackcurrants.
 Mainly used for the French cocktail kir, it seemed to be a good candidate to replace the juice the recipe was asking for.
 I did some modificatons to the recipe that I found fitting as to how I want the pears cooked.

 It is ambrosial, worthy of all positive adjectives.
 It's reminiscent of the preserved peaches that was cooked in white wine that we bought once from a small local producer of a town we visited.
 Only these pears have a more intense taste that the Creme de Cassis induced.
 My kids tried it and left me with just bits to relish.
 They practically polished off the whole plate!
 I did another batch that night with enough pears for the whole family to enjoy.
 This is really worthy of your time & effort.
 If you cannot find the Creme de Cassis, substitute it with blackcurrant or raspberry syrup.